May 19th, 1536

 No one, not even the man who signed her death warrant, was ever sure of what this woman would do.
 Some wondered if this was indeed the crux of the matter, and if it was this uncertainty that had brought her and those others close to her to this dreadful, bloody end.

-It was time.
 Followed closely by her attendants, Anne Boleyn, her head held high, mounted the steps to the platform.
-Reaching it, she turned to face the crowd, amongst them stood two dukes, one the king’s son and the other his brother-in-law.
-All the men here were carefully invited guests of the king.
-One of these guests said later that he had never seen her look so beautiful.
+Reaching it, she turned to face the crowd.
+Amongst them stood two dukes, one the king’s son and the other his brother-in-law.
+The king carefully invited all the men here.
+One of these guests said later that he had never seen Anne look so beautiful.

 Anne’s attendant helped her to remove a dark-grey damask cloak.
 Beneath this, she wore an under-dress of deep crimson.
 She stroked her slender neck with trembling fingers.